Olivia-Arroyo/NYC-DOE-Gifted-Talented-Admissions-Analysis/README.md

 - Converted the remaining data types.

 ## IV.
 Analyzing the Data
 The data reveals a notable decrease in the number of applicants accepted into the Gifted and Talented program following the post-COVID admission adjustments.
-Across all 32 districts within the DOE, there was a lower percentage of offers made in 2021 and 2022 compared to 2019 and 2020.
+Across all 32 districts within the DOE, there was a lower percentage of offers made in 2021 and 2022 compared to 2019 and 2020, making admissions to the G&T program significantly more competitive.

 Before the COVID-19 pandemic, admission to the G&T program relied on standardized exams.
 However, starting in 2021, testing was replaced with a nomination process where students were recommended by their teachers or a DOE representative specializing in early childhood education, resulting in a significant shift in admissions dynamics.